Twelve Months, 2023-2024

 Twelve Jacquard-woven tapestries on a foldable room divider, twelve videos projected onto the tapestries in AR.
 Worsted wool, polyester, mercerized cotton, galvanized steel, video, digital tablet, AR app.
 Installation: variable dimensions.
 AR film: 12 parts, 1’ each.

-The project Twelve Months (2023 - 2024) is based on twelve tapestries depicting men weaving at their loom, captioned by personal notes revolving around artistic labor and everyday life as interconnected spheres.
+Twelve tapestries depicting men weaving at their loom, captioned by personal notes revolving around artistic labor and everyday life as interconnected spheres.
 Every month, during a year-long period, a tapestry from the series has been inserted into different contexts, ranging from domestic settings to public spaces, from social situations to remote locations.
 They have been worn as a garment or a blanket, used as a sun shield or a beach towel, or included in artistic actions and still-life compositions.
-They have been presented in art exhibitions, hanged in the forest, or carried around in a bag and shown on a one-to-one basis, thus functioning as a conversation starter.
-The project is presented as an installation where a film in 12 chapters - each projected on the respective “tapestry of the month” through AR technology - can be watched with a digital tablet available to the audience at the exhibition space.
+They have been presented in art exhibitions, hanged in the forest, or carried around in a bag and shown on a one-to-one basis.
+The project is presented as an installation where a film in 12 chapters - each projected on the respective “tapestry of the month” through AR technology - can be watched with an app designed for digital devices.